Top cheap smartwatches that won't break the bank.

 We’re pushing the price of this budget smartwatch round-up, but, at $129, the Xiaomi Watch 2 just about makes it.

-The build quality and display are superb for a cheaper smartwatch, while the software – though not the version of Wear OS we would prefer – was much slicker than we found with the Xiaomi Watch 2 Pro.
+The build quality and display are superb for a cheaper smartwatch, while the software – though not the latest version – was much more polished than we found with its more expensive sibling, Xiaomi Watch 2 Pro.

-As you would expect at this price, there are compromises – battery life is limited to a single day and there’s no room for features like LTE.
+As you would expect at this price, there are compromises.
+Battery life is limited to a single day and Xiaomi has made no room for features like LTE.

-- Read our full Xiaomi Watch 2 review
+- Check out our full Xiaomi Watch 2 review

 Pros